RisingSunLight42/Pomodoro/README.md

 If you want to contribute to the projet, please follow those standards :

 -   Constants uses only uppercase letters with the snake_case format

+## Credits

+The favicon used in this project is from the fa-tomato of Fontawesome.
+You can find the colored version by following this [link](https://github.com/FortAwesome/Font-Awesome/issues/1183).